DFabric/dppm/README.md

 # Features

-- easy install, modification and backup of applications
+- easy install, modification and backup of the applications
-- support a wide range of systems (UN*Xes, x86, ARM).
-Distribution agnostic
+- support a wide range of systems (UN*Xes, x86, ARM) - distribution agnostic
 - can use systemd or OpenRC for system services
-- independent of your system package manager
+- independent of your system's package manager

 # Install